On the Sunday Morning, I lazily got up and headed to visit the fishing villages outside of Amsterdam - Volendam and Marken.

 And the goats were fun to play with.

-As the clog-making factory was closed, we had to settle for a tree carved into numerous clogs.
+As the clog-making factory was closed, I had to settle for a tree carved into numerous clogs.

 And pretty wall decorations.